 Algorithms.
-Despite some recent advances in code writing (neural networks) that allow programs to act in ways that imitate brain activity and despite some advances in programs that rewrite their code, the decision-making process of a program is still accomplished by the use algorithms.
+Despite some recent advances in code writing that allow programs to act in ways that imitate brain activity and despite some advances in programs that rewrite their code, the decision-making process of a program is still accomplished by the use of algorithms.
 Wikipedia informally defines an algorithm as ‘a set of rules that precisely define a sequence of operations.’
 It also notes that usually the sequence ‘stops:’ that is, comes to conclusion or creates an output.
-(In a chess program an output or conclusion would be to move a piece.)
+(In a chess program an output or a conclusion would be to move a piece.)

 Let’s imagine that we’ve built a robot and that we’re teaching it to walk.
 Let’s say that we’ve already managed to program it to move forward and back and to the left and to the right.
 Now we want to write a routine that will deal with navigating around objects.
 The first thing we’re going to have to do is to detect if there is actually an object blocking our path.
 So we may want to begin with an if statement that says something like: